PilgrimMemoirs/pilgrimmemoirs.github.io/_posts/react/2020-05-01-react-components.md

 </figure> -->

 <p>
 Everything we need is in the /src directory.
 In app.js, we already have our first component.
 Notice that it is setup as a function, where it returns everything we want this component to render.
-The component is defined in this file, but only having the code in this file is not what is making it show up in the browser.
+The component is defined in this file, but having the code in this file is not what is making it show up in the browser.
+This is only defining the component.
 </p>

 <p>
-Instead, in index.js, notice line 4 & and 9 <em>(can reference in photo below)</em>.
+In index.js, notice line 4 & and 9 <em>(can reference in photo below)</em>.
 Line 4 is importing the component from the app.js file.
 That gives us access to be able to render the component on line 9.
 Now, notice <em>how</em> it is being rendered.
-Using HTML-like syntax, it's able to be called with the name of the component in a self-closing tag.
-This syntx is <b>JSX</b>.
+Using an HTML-like syntax, it's able to be called with the name of the component in a self-closing tag.
+This syntax is known as <b>JSX</b>.
 </p>

 <figure>